 July 14 marks the passing of William Perkin.
 Perkin was an English chemistry student who made an accidental discovery during his homework that founded a major industry.

 When coal is heated enough to form a gas and then condensed, it forms what is known as coal tar.
 Coal tar holds many organic molecules such as benzene and toluene and naphthalene and anthracene.
 These molecules form the basis of many other molecules in organic chemistry.

-Perkins knew he had something special.
+Perkin knew he had something special.
 Normally, dyes for fabric come from expensive and difficult to obtain natural products.
 He found something he could accomplish the same thing with inexpensive coal by-products.
 Using capital from his father and partnership with his brother, he created the artificial dye industry.
-It did not take long to make Perkins a wealthy young man.
+It did not take long to make Perkin a wealthy young man.

 After a few years, he left the business part of the industry to return to chemical research.
 He developed other dye colors and found a way to create cinnamic acid, a common carboxylic acid found in many plants.
 He also synthesized the first artificial perfume which revolutionized that industry as well.
 He would go on to join the Royal Society and win both the Royal Medal and Davy Medal.
 The American Society of Chemical Industry created a medal known as the Perkin Medal to go to “innovation in applied chemistry resulting in outstanding commercial development.”
 The first Perkin Medal went to Perkin himself.